eliraz-refael/doom-two-tone-themes/README.md

 A sophisticated monotone light theme using warm gray and charcoal tones with vibrant teal accents.
 Professional and elegant, perfect for minimalist aesthetics.

 ![Warm Charcoal Theme](screenshots/doom-warm-charcoal-preview.png)

+## Contributing

+Contributions are welcome!
+If you have suggestions for new color combinations or improvements to existing themes, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

+# Acknowledgments

+- Built on the excellent doom-themes framework
+- Inspired by the philosophy of constraint-based design
+- Thanks to the Doom Emacs community for their continued support and feedback
+- Special thanks to community contributors who helped improve this package:

+- @gusgustavsohn - for providing installation instructions and package configuration
+- @ScriptMang - for valuable feedback and suggestions